Nuclear reactor: Advanced reactors

 Rolls-Royce aims to sell nuclear reactors for the production of synfuel for aircraft.

 Generation IV reactors

 Generation IV reactors are a set of theoretical nuclear reactor designs.
 These are generally not expected to be available for commercial use before 2040–2050, although the World Nuclear Association suggested that some might enter commercial operation before 2030.
 Current reactors in operation around the world are generally considered second- or third-generation systems, with the first-generation systems having been retired some time ago.
 Research into these reactor types was officially started by the Generation IV International Forum (GIF) based on eight technology goals.
-The primary goals being to improve nuclear safety, improve proliferation resistance, minimize waste and natural resource utilization, and to decrease the cost to build and run such plants.
+The primary goals were to improve nuclear safety, improve proliferation resistance, minimize waste and natural resource use, and decrease the cost to build and run such plants.